Kevin van Wijk

-Kevin van Wijk (born 17 April 1989) is a Dutch basketball player for Río Ourense Termal of the LEB Oro.
-Van Wijk played three years college basketball for the Valparaiso Crusaders.
+Kevin van Wijk (born 17 April 1989) is a Dutch professional basketball player for CB Marín Peixegalego of the LEB Oro.
+Van Wijk played three years of college basketball for the Valparaiso Crusaders.

 Career

 In September 2013, van Wijk signed his first pro-contract with Oviedo CB from the LEB Oro, the second division in Spain.
 On August 29, 2021, van Wijk re-signed with Río Ourense Termal.

 Thanks to his good season, van Wijk was pre-selected with the Netherlands national basketball team.